Detention of vulnerable applicants

 The Refugee Law prohibits the detention of all asylum-seeking children.[1]

 Under the Aliens and Immigration Law, there are no provisions relating to the detention of children, except for those that transpose the Returns Directive, according to which children can be detained as a last resort and for the least possible time.[2]
-In practice, overall children are not detained, except for cases where unaccompanied children are arrested with false/forged documents that show them to be over 18, and usually in an attempt to leave the country with these documents.
-In such instances, they are detained as adults.
-Since 2016, such persons are often released when they state that are in fact under 18, especially if an NGO intervenes.[3]
-In 2020, an asylum seeker in detention claimed to be under 18 and was detained throughout the age assessment procedures, which eventually concluded that he was over 18.
+In practice, children are not detained.
+The only instances where children have been detained is in cases where unaccompanied children were arrested with false/forged documents that show them to be over 18, and usually in an attempt to leave the country with these documents.
+In such instances, they are detained as adults and will most probably be released if sufficient evidence is provided that they are in fact under 18, especially if an NGO intervenes.[3]
+In recent years no such cases have been identified.

 [1] Article 9ΣΤ(1) Refugee Law.